|NOONBARRA KELPIES INFORMATION|

 Being 'started' varies from just being comfortable and confident on the backs of sheep (but not focussed on working) to a switched on interest in trying to hold sheep.
 But a little more advanced we would be looking at a basic interest in the sheep with the dog quite keen as well as fundamental negative and positive commanding and stopping and then right up to a young dog who is very keen and had a number of basic lessons (we call them 'play training') who can usually be on point of balance and go to the head in the open (very small) paddock and perhaps backing sheep in a race and knowing some basic commands such as 'stop'.
 A few will be even more advanced with good recall, better obedience training and beginning side commands as well as being handled and having training in other behaviours.
 Prices for buying a started Kelpie from us ranges from about $2500 - $3000.
 We only have them from time to time when we have kept pups back.
 So they are not available all the time, just a few times a year.

 PUPPIES HELD LONGER THAN 8

-If you can't take your puppy at 8 weeks of age we charge $50 a week to hold your puppy over an extra week.
-It also does not include car trips, socialising or obedience.
+If you can't take your puppy at 8 weeks of age we charge $100 a week to hold your puppy over an extra week.
 We do not normally hold puppies longer than 9 weeks.
 After 8 weeks is the period where they need the most socialising, handling and training.
-Training packages are listed above.

 If absolutely necessary to hold longer than 9 weeks of age, and we are in a position to do it and agree, then the price per week rises considerably.
 We recommend against this and it would be better to wait for another litter and get an 8 week old puppy.